kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 ###  Implements the Run() method of the test
    1. Execute a transaction to deploy the `hello_world` smart contract into the private network
       1. Create an instance of the Geth client which will be necessary to deploy the smart contract
       1. Get the private key's signer account
-         1. Get the content of signer account's keystore file through the `UTC--2021-08-11T21-30-29.861585000Z--14f6136b48b74b147926c9f24323d16c1e54a026` file previously loaded into the testsuite
+         1. Get the content of signer account's keystore file through the `UTC--2021-08-11T21-30-29.861585000Z--14f6136b48b74b147926c9f24323d16c1e54a026` file and the content of the password through the `password.txt` file previously loaded into the testsuite
-         1. Get the password through the `password.txt` file previously loaded into the testsuite
+            1. Get the file paths using `serviceCtx.LoadStaticFiles()` method
+            1. Get files' content using Golang `ioutil` package
-         1. Get the signer account's private key through the function `keystore.DecryptKey` and passes it the values get from the keystore file and the password file
+         1. Get the signer account's private key through the function `keystore.DecryptKey` and passes it the values get from the keystore file, and the password file
-      1. Get a transactor which will be necessary to execute the deployment, we suggest using the function `NewKeyedTransactorWithChainID` to accomplish this step
+      1. Get a transactor which will be necessary to execute the deployment, we suggest using the function `bind.NewKeyedTransactorWithChainID` to accomplish this step
+      1. Set a transactor's gas price
       1. Execute a transaction to deploy the smart contract using the function `DeployHelloWorld` provided by the binding `hello_world.go` which will receive the transactor and the Geth client as arguments
       1. Check if the transaction has been successfully completed
          1. Add the private helper function `waitUntilTransactionMined` at the end of the file